BVolt/Projects/README.md

 An external API is used in this project known as The Movie Database(TMDB) and all credit for movie data goes to TMDB.

+## Notable Features
+-Login Authentication
+-Private Routing / Conditional rendering
+-Organized display of fetched API data
+-Database Storage related to user decisions using firebase firestore

 ## React

 The application is built using the Javascript framework, React.
-Hooks utilized in this application are useState, useEffect, useReduce, useContext, and useRef.
+Hooks utilized in this application are useState, useEffect, useReducer, useContext, and useRef.

 ### useReducer
 This hook is used in the src/components/MovieLists/Browse.js to handle the onClick function for category change while browsing movies.

-##
+### useContext
+useContext is used throughout our application to contain the authentication state.
+The context is created in src/components/authentication/authorization.js then the context is used throughout the application to contain the state of our current user as well as hold the authentication functions such as log in and log out.

+### useState, useEffect, useRef
+The above hooks are used frequently throughout the application. useRef is used to hold a refference to values such as user input emails and passwords. useState holds the user watchList fetched from the database, the loading state, and the error state just to name a few. useEffect is used to ensure that our API data is fetched from either firebase or TMDB and any changes to that data will run the useEffect function because of the dependancy array with the most notable example being src/components/MovieLists/Browse.js.

-### npm start
+### Contributors

+- Brenden T Johnson <BrendenJ7@hotmail.com>